Bill Anderson: Business career

 Anderson also focused on business opportunities, many of which were unsuccessful.
 In his autobiography, he commented, "I've tried to become a businessman a couple of times when I should have kept right on pickin' and grinnin'."
 In 1975, he bought a radio station in Provo, Utah, called KIXX.
-Anderson was unable to have enough advertisers support his radio station, causing it to fail.
+Anderson was unable to acquire enough advertisers to support the station, causing it to fail.
 Six years later, he sold the station and left the radio industry.
 "I was totally disillusioned by something I love", he wrote in 2016.

 In the 1980s, Anderson served as a spokesperson for the Po' Folks restaurant chain, whose name was taken from his 1961 hit song.
 Anderson signed a three-year contract with the restaurant company to serve as their national spokesperson, appearing in radio and television commercials.
 In addition, Anderson signed off on allowing the company to use his photos and signatures to endorse their products.
 He then partnered with the vice president to help franchise the company.
-Country artist Conway Twitty was selected as a third partner to also help with franchising.
+Country artist Conway Twitty was a third partner who helped with franchising.
 However, several individual restaurants encountered financial struggles, which resulted in legal fees that Anderson had to pay.
 In addition, the company was being bought out by the larger Krystal fast-food chain.
-He was forced to pay back fees he owed towards the company, nearly causing Anderson to declare bankruptcy.
-With the support of Twitty, though, Anderson helped pay off the company's financial entanglements.
+He was forced to pay back fees he owed to the company, nearly causing Anderson to declare bankruptcy.
+With the support of Twitty, though, Anderson helped resolve the company's financial entanglements.
 "Even as it stood, my little foray into the restaurant business wiped out a large chunk of my life's savings", he later said.